How to Hang String Lights in Your Backyard

 The other day, I realized that for the last few years we’ve had a really fantastic lighting setup happening in our backyard…and I haven’t ever shared it with you!
 The first summer that we lived here, we strung a ton of lights in the backyard.
 It makes me smile literally every single day.
 So, a quick post on how to hang string lights in your backyard is far overdue around here.

-Because don’t you also want your backyard to look this cozy at night?
+Because don’t you also want your back porch to look this cozy at night?

 Let’s chat about how we got this done.
 We first fell in love with hanging string lights in the backyard at our last house.
 When we poured our efforts into making over that backyard, we also spent a lot of time thinking about the lighting.
 And…my goodness, was it ever worth it!